jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 3\.
 Use the Fingerprint result in a Pre User Registration Auth0 Action
 -----------------------------------------------------

 The Fingerprint `visitorId` and `requestId` will be available inside the Auth0 [Action](https://auth0.com/docs/customize/actions/actions-overview).
-The example action script below stores an array of visitorId's in the `app_metadata` of the users profile, checks the `visitorId` sent in the authorization params matches the `visitorId` for the associated request using Fingerprint's Event API and requests MFA as part of the authentication if the `VisitorId` (device/browser) is not recognised.
+The pre-registration flow outlined below prevents malicious actors from creating multiple accounts on the same browser or device by checking how many accounts are already associated with that visitor ID.

 1. Create a new [Pre User Registration Action](https://auth0.com/docs/customize/actions/flows-and-triggers/pre-user-registration-flow) in Auth0.

-2. Use the example action script below in the Action to check for fraud on user sign-up.
-  > The script prevents malicious actors creating multiple accounts on the same browser/device by checking to see if the assigned `visitorId` is stored against another user account.
-In this example, the `visitorIds` are stored in `app_metadata` of the users profile (within the Auth0 hosted database) - The script calls the Auth0 Management API to query the `app_metadata` for an existing `visitorId`, if a user account is returned, the sign-up is rejected as an account already exists for this device/browser. ***However, using `app_metadata` is not recommended for production, ideally the `visitorId` should be stored in your own user store as it's own attribute which can be queried via your API***.

-  > The script additionally checks the `visitorId` sent in the sign-up request matches the `visitorId` for the associated request using Fingerprint's [Event API](https://dev.fingerprint.com/reference/getevent).
-The result of each [Smart Signal](https://dev.fingerprint.com/docs/smart-signals-overview) is also included in the `Event Identification` response which are checked for additional indicators of fraud such as bot detection.

-3. Ensure that you replace the placeholder parameter values for `region` and `api_key` in the action script below.
-You can store the Fingerprint `api_key` within the [Auth0 secret values](https://auth0.com/docs/customize/actions/write-your-first-action#add-a-secret).

-4. Add the `@fingerprintjs/fingerprintjs-pro-server-api` library as a dependency of the Action using the [Auth0 Action Dependencies](https://auth0.com/docs/customize/actions/manage-dependencies).
+2. Add the `@fingerprintjs/fingerprintjs-pro-server-api` library as a dependency of the action using the [Auth0 Action Dependencies](https://auth0.com/docs/customize/actions/manage-dependencies).
+You will use the [Fingerprint Server API](https://dev.fingerprint.com/reference/pro-server-api) to verify the authenticity of the provided visitor ID and check additional Smart signals for signs of fraudulent activity.
+3. Add `auth0` as a dependency in the same way.
+In this example `visitorIds` are stored in `app_metadata` of the user's Auth0 profile.
+You will the Auth0 Management API client to find all users with the provided visitor ID.
+In production, we recommend storing the user-visitorId association in your database instead.
+4. Add the following [Auth0 secret values](https://auth0.com/docs/customize/actions/write-your-first-action#add-a-secret) to your action:
+    * `api_key` - Your Fingerprint Secret API Key
+    * `domain` - Your Auth0 domain
+    * `clientId` - Your Auth0 application Client ID
+    * `clientSecret` - Your Auth0 applicaion Client Secret
+5. Add the action source code:

 ```js
 /**